dcharrezt/maxtext/docs/tutorials/posttraining/sft_on_multi_host.md

 ```

 ### 1.3.
 Upload the Docker image to Artifact Registry
+> **Note:** You will need the [**Artifact Registry Writer**](https://docs.cloud.google.com/artifact-registry/docs/access-control#permissions) role to push Docker images to your project's Artifact Registry and to allow the cluster to pull them during workload execution.
+If you don't have this permission, contact your project administrator to grant you this role through "Google Cloud Console** -> IAM -> Grant access".
 ```bash
 # Replace `$USER_runner` with your desired image name
 export DOCKER_IMAGE_NAME=${USER}_runner